AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/mysql-tab.md

 ![Galera Number of Nodes in cluster](../../assets/tools/mysql-tab-4.jpg)

 The **[!UICONTROL Galera Number of Nodes in cluster]** frame displays information from the MySQL logs.
-As nodes join and leave a cluster, only the messages for the selected time frame will be shown.
+As nodes join and leave a cluster, only the messages for the selected timeframe will be shown.
 If a node leaves the cluster before the timeframe, no message will exist during that timeframe.
 If you suspect that the database may be running short of a node, expand the timeframe to a larger period to see if you can see additional information.
-If there is information during the time period that indicates less than all nodes in the Galera cluster, expand the timeframe to see if you can determine when the node left the cluster.
+If there is information during the time period that indicates less than all nodes in the [!DNL Galera] cluster, expand the timeframe to see if you can determine when the node left the cluster.

 ## [!UICONTROL MySQL shutdowns and starts]

 ![MySQL shutdowns and starts](../../assets/tools/mysql-tab-5.jpg)

-The **[!UICONTROL MySQL shutdowns and starts]** frame detects when there is a shutdown of a node.
-Galera nodes will be evicted and will self-evict from the Galera node.
+The **[!UICONTROL MySQL shutdowns and starts]** frame detects when there is a shutdown of a node. [!DNL Galera] nodes will be evicted and will self-evict from the [!DNL Galera] node.
 This will typically result in a restart of the MySQL service.

 ## [!UICONTROL Galera log]

 ![Galera log](../../assets/tools/mysql-tab-6.jpg)

-The **[!UICONTROL Galera log]** frame shows counts of particular signals from the MySQL logs concerning Galera nodes, their states, and the state changes of the Galera cluster.
+The **[!UICONTROL Galera log]** frame shows counts of particular signals from the MySQL logs concerning [!DNL Galera] nodes, their states, and the state changes of the [!DNL Galera] cluster.

 * '%1047 WSREP has not yet prepared node for application use%') as 'node_not_prep_for_use'
 * '%\[ERROR\] WSREP: Failed to read from: wsrep_sst_xtrabackup-v2%') as 'xtrabackup_read_fail'